humayun93/loyalty-rewards-api/README.md

 ### Further Development - Subdomain Isolation Plan

-To achieve complete tenant isolation, this application supports a subdomain-based approach:
+To achieve further tenant isolation and load distribution, allow this application supports a subdomain-based approach:

 1. **DNS Configuration**: Each tenant can have their own subdomain (e.g., `client1.loyalty-api.com`, `client2.loyalty-api.com`)

 2. **Nginx/Load Balancer Setup**:
    - Configure a reverse proxy (like Nginx) to route requests based on subdomain
-   - Example configuration in `config/nginx.conf.example`

 3. **Authentication Flow**:
    - The subdomain is extracted from the request hostname
    - The system identifies the tenant based on the subdomain
+   - System authenticates the API key
    - All database operations are automatically scoped to the appropriate tenant schema

 4. **Implementation Plan**:
    - Update middleware to extract tenant from request subdomain
-   - Add subdomain validation to Client model
    - Configure production environment to support multiple domains
-   - Document DNS requirements for client onboarding

 This approach provides complete logical and physical separation between tenants while maintaining a single application instance.